FOGGIE X: Characterizing the Small-Scale Structure of the CGM and its Imprint on Observables: How Individual Clumps Reflect the Properties of the Circumgalactic Medium

 \subsection{Dissecting Individual Clumps}

 Here we consider in detail two example clumps with an eye toward their internal structure, relation to their environs, and ionization structure.
-For this we extract small cubic boxes (scale bar for size estimate in the panels) from the CGM that are centered on the clump and investigate a number of physical and observable properties of the clump itself and in combination with its environment.
+For this we extract small cubic boxes (scale bar for size estimate in the panels) from the CGM that are centered on the clump and investigate a number of physical and observable properties of the clump itself and in combination with its environment. {To calculate the ion number densities and column densities we post-process our simulated snapshot with \textsc{Trident} \citep{TridentRef}, which uses \textsc{Cloudy} \citep{Ferland2017} to generate ion abundances for each gas cell in the simulation assuming collisional and photoionizational equilibrium.
+We assumed a \citet{HM2012} UV background for these calculations.}

 Figure \ref{fig:individual_clump_physical1} the first example, a relatively massive (gas mass $= 10^{4.6}~\rm{M_{\odot}}$) clump with its centroid 34 kpc from the center of Tempest and a sphericalized radius of 1.4 kpc.
 The top panels show physical properties (density, temperature, metallicity, and radial velocity) and the bottom panels show ionic column density (\hi, \siii, \siiv, and \ovi).
 In both sets of panels, the top row shows the clump in isolation while the bottom row includes the clump's environment.
 Although this clump is not prototypical, we highlight it as it shows a classic ``head-tail'' structure seen in some Milky Way high-velocity clouds \citep[e.g.,][]{Bruens2000} and is in a relatively low-density environment.
 There is a clear well-resolved internal structure, with denser, colder, lower-ionization gas in the ``head'' and warmer, lower density gas more traced by \siiv\ and \ovi\ in the ``tail.''
 In general there is a layered ionization structure, with the clump appearing larger as the ionization state increases.